 - reviewing reports of system activity

 Lightspeed Retail reports let you see what's going on in your store: when sales were made and who made them, discounts given, payments and voids.
 We recommend these reports to keep you informed about sales activity.
 To learn how to generate reports, refer to Generating reports.

-- Sales and Payment Balance: lets you check that what's in the system against the payment received and what's showing in your tills and bank deposits.
+Sales and Payment Balance: Check what's in the system against the payment received and what's showing in your tills and bank deposits.